acunniffe/akka-faddish-mailbox/README.md

 It's also expensive to check/filter all the messages already in an Akka Queue so there's no built-in functionality for this.
 If you're considering using this library the cost of checking for duplicate/now-invalid tasks ahead of your new message should be less than the cost of running those tasks anyway.

 At Optic we use Actors as part of our pipeline to parse/analyse source code.
 When a user edits their code new messages are queued.
-Due to the nature of our connections to IDEs denouncing wasn't feasible.
+Due to the nature of our connections to IDEs debouncing wasn't feasible.
 For a while we were parsing many variants of the same file and throwing out the old versions.
 This custom mailbox ensures that we do the minimal amount of work every time.

 ## Usage
 1. Include from maven `"com.opticdev.akka" %% "akka-faddish-mailbox" % "0.1.0"`